Table of Contents

 You might anticipate that changes in perspective and magnification would cause problems for the stacking software.
 But actually it works fine, as long as the DOF per frame is pretty shallow and you provide enough input frames for the software to “understand” the stack.
 The image in Figure 1 is exactly what gets produced from a stack of 28 frames that start and end with what’s shown in Figure 3.

 The reason this works is that Zerene Stacker can figure out by looking at the images how they should line up.
 This allows it to automatically correct for typical variations in scale and position that are caused by refocusing.

 In this example, we turned the lens ring by hand.
-However, with many cameras and lenses it's easy to tether the camera to a computer and let software control the auto-focus motor inside the lens to step focus.
+However, with many cameras and lenses it's easy to tether the camera to a computer or smartphone and let software control the auto-focus motor inside the lens to step focus.
 This is described in other tutorials.
 Using the motor usually provides more precise stepping than doing it by hand.

 You can also shoot a stack by leaving the lens at some fixed focus, and just changing the distance between camera and subject.
 The easiest way to do this is with a device called a “focus rail” or “focus slide” that fastens between a tripod and the camera.
 Here is the setup we’ll use:

 In this case, focus stepping is accomplished by rotating the knob on the side of the focus slide.
 This allows moving the camera smoothly in a straight line by amounts down to roughly 0.5 mm.